janrain/jump.android/Docs/China_Configuration_Guide.md

 schema and the hostname.

 # Configuring the same app for both environments
-There are three recommended ways to attain this configuration:
+There are three recommended ways to obtain this configuration:

-1. Provide a localized `/res/raw` folder for China (ie. `/res/raw-zh`), in addition to the default `/res/raw` one.
+1. Provide a localized `/res/raw` folder for China (ie. `/res/raw-zh`) in addition to the default `/res/raw` folder.
 This results in two configuration files:
     * `/res/raw/janrain_config.json`
     * `/res/raw-zh/janrain_config.json`